 Every surfer dreams of the surf trip of a lifetime.
-Chasing the undiscovered wave peak, travelling with our best friends, tasting local gastronomy and naming new secrets spots are part of the irresistible lure of surfing.
+Chasing the undiscovered wave peak, traveling with our best friends, tasting local gastronomy and naming new secrets spots are part of the irresistible lure of surfing.

 There's a unique adventure in all surf trips.
 Surfers forget their daily habits and travel through their own imaginations.
 It's very important to plan a wave journey at least once in your surfing life; if only to free yourself from rigid rules and schedules.

-Surf travelling is always on the surfer's to-do list, but changing conditions along the route can mean it is not always possible to schedule it efficiently.
+Surf traveling is always on the surfer's to-do list, but changing conditions along the route can mean it is not always possible to schedule it efficiently.
 It's good practice to make a plan, even if you don't stick to it.
 Fun sometimes requires organization - just not too much.

 SurferToday.com has compiled a checklist of the most important steps to take when preparing to hit the road in search of epic surf and even more epic stories.
 Here's what you'll need to do: